 While research into ETAs and mobility aids for the blind and visually impaired in general has produced numerous research papers and demonstrators over the past decades, reviews of these technologies show that the wheel is often reinvented.
 Both the individual hardware components and the algorithms used to generate feedback, among other things, are redeveloped instead of shared.
 A lack of exchange between research groups and the use of different development ecosystems means that these software and hardware components often have to be developed and integrated from scratch.
-This takes up valuable resources that are then not available elsewhere, e.g., for developing innovative concepts or testing them with visually impaired users.
+This takes up valuable resources that are not available, e.g. for developing innovative concepts or testing them with visually impaired users.

 This paper presented an approach to this problem by introducing a framework for a component-based development of ETAs that promotes the reusability and interchangeability of components across projects within a standardized ecosystem.
 To this end, a mode for identifying ETA component borders by using a human-machine interaction view was presented (see Fig. 2).
 The components were identified as displays, sensors, controls, a machine internal state and additional information services.
 It can be concluded that an ETA is generally suitable for decomposition into loosely coupled building blocks.
-This subdivision can also be seen in systems already known from related literature.
+This subdivision can also be seen in systems already known from the literature.
 Furthermore, individual components can be replaced by a simulation, allowing certain other components to be tested in a more flexible and risk-free manner.

 ROS 2 was proposed as an existing open-source framework to support the component-based development of ETAs.
 The development with ROS 2 and the component-based development was shown in the form of an indoor navigation system.
 This example uses UWB technology for localization with a vibration vest taken from the virtual reality gaming domain, to present the advantages and disadvantages of such an ETA development.
-This paper also shows an evaluation of that system and highlights the possibilities of exchangeable feedback devices as well as CARLA as an open-source simulation environment used in autonomous driving.
-It is highlighted that the results of a simulation highly depend on the feedback available to the user inside the simulation, like when changing orientation or position.

 Two features of ROS 2 proved to be particularly important advantages.
 One is the background of ROS 2, which is mainly in mobile robotics.
 The overlap between the problems addressed in robotics and ETAs, and the technologies used to address them, is remarkably large.
-Examples include real-time navigation and environmental perception, for which ROS 2 already provides appropriate sensor drivers, standardized interfaces and algorithms, and tools for testing and visualizing the systems.
-The use of simulations is also commonplace in robotics.
+Examples include realtime navigation and environmental perception, for which ROS 2 already provides appropriate sensor drivers, standardized interfaces and algorithms, and tools for testing and visualizing the systems.
+The need for a simulation is also a common use case in robotics.

 On the other hand, ROS 2 is designed to support a component-based development.
 A loose coupling between ROS 2 nodes and packages is enabled by the definition of custom asynchronous data channels and launch files, in which components can be configured and integrated.
-This creates the reusability and interchangeability identified in this paper as important drivers of ETA development.
+This creates the reusability and interchangeability touted in this paper that could drive ETA development.

-Despite the fact that ROS 2, as an open-source framework, has limitations, such as a lack of documentation or support, it enables rapid results and innovation, not least because of the large and active community, especially for research.
+Although the fact that ROS 2 is an open-source framework has limitations, such as a lack of documentation or support, it enables rapid results and innovation, not least because of the large and active community, especially for research.